tiongjjyi/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `CodeSphere` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Edit student’s information**
+**Use case: UC01 - Add a course**

-**Preconditions**: The student has already been added into the app.

-**Guarantees**: Unchanged fields during the edit will remain the same as before.

 **MSS**

-1. User chooses to edit a student’s information.
+1. User requests to add a new course.
-2. CodeSphere displays the student’s current information.
+2. CodeSphere creates the course and provides confirmation to the user.
-3. User edits the fields that need to be changed.
-4. User saves the changes.
-5. CodeSphere updates the student’s information.
    Use case ends.

 **Extensions**

-* 3a.
-CodeSphere detects incorrect format for the new changes.
-    * 3a1.
-CodeSphere prompts the User to enter details in the correct format.
-    * 3a2.
-User enters details again.</br>
+* 1a.
+The course name is missing.
+    * 1a1.
+CodeSphere displays an error message.
+      Use case resumes at step 1.

+* 1b.
+The course name has an invalid format.
+  * 1b1.
+CodeSphere displays an error message.
-    Use case resumes at step 4.
+    Use case resumes at step 1.

-*  *a.
-At any time, the User chooses to cancel the edit.
+**Use case: UC02 - Edit a student’s information**

+**Preconditions**: The student has already been added into CodeSphere.

+**Guarantees**: Unchanged fields during the edit will remain the same as before the edit.

+**MSS**

+1. User requests to edit a student’s information.
+2. User enters new details for the field(s) that need to be changed.
-    * *a1.
-CodeSphere requests to confirm the cancellation.
+3. CodeSphere updates the student’s information and provides confirmation to the user.
-    * *a2.
-User confirms the cancellation.
     Use case ends.

+**Extensions**

+* 1a.
+The given index of the student is invalid.
+    * 1a1.
+CodeSphere displays an error message.
+    Use case resumes at step 1.

+* 1b.
+No field to be edited was specified by the user.
+    * 1b1.
+CodeSphere displays an error message.
+      Use case resumes at step 1.

+* 1c.
+Invalid format for detail(s) entered.
+    * 1c1.
+CodeSphere displays an error message.
+      Use case resumes at step 1.

-**Use case: Delete a student**
+**Use case: UC03 - Delete a student**

-**Preconditions**: The student has already been added into the app.
+**Preconditions**: The student has already been added into CodeSphere.

 **MSS**

-1. User chooses to delete a student.
+1. User requests to delete a student.
-2. CodeSphere displays the student’s current information.
-3. CodeSphere prompts the user to confirm the deletion.
-4. User confirms the deletion.
-5. CodeSphere deletes the student.
+2. CodeSphere deletes the specified student and no longer display that student in the student list.
    Use Case Ends.

 **Extensions**

 * 1a.
-CodeSphere detects that the target student does not exist.
+The given index of the student is invalid.
     * 1a1.
-CodeSphere prompts the user to choose an existing student to be deleted.
-    * 1a2.
-User chooses an existing student to be deleted.</br>
+CodeSphere displays an error message.
-    Use case resumes at step 4
+    Use case resumes at step 1.

-**Use case: Add a pending question for a student**
+**Use case: UC04 - Add a pending question for a student**

-**Preconditions**: User has an existing profile.
+**Preconditions**: The student has already been added into CodeSphere.

 **MSS**

-1. User chooses to delete a student.
+1. User requests to add a pending question to a student.
-2. CodeSphere displays the student’s current information.
-3. CodeSphere prompts the user to confirm the addition.
-4. User confirms the addition.
-5. CodeSphere adds a pending question tag to the student.
+2. CodeSphere adds a pending question to the student.
    Use Case Ends.

 **Extensions**

 * 1a.
-CodeSphere detects that the target student does not exist.
+The given index of the student is invalid.
     * 1a1.
-CodeSphere prompts the user to choose an existing student to be tagged with a pending question.
-    * 1a2.
-User chooses an existing student to be tagged.</br>
+CodeSphere displays an error message.
+      Use case resumes at step 1.

+* 1b.
+Pending question field is left empty.
+    * 1b1.
+CodeSphere displays an error message.
-    Use case resumes at step 4
+      Use case resumes at step 1.

-*{More to be added}*

 ### Non-Functional Requirements